-60. How do we bill for group preparation and chart reviews in preparation for a session?
+53. How do we bill for group preparation and chart reviews in preparation for a session?

-According to DHCS, preparation for therapy sessions is not billable using CPT or HCPCs.
+According to DHCS, preparation for therapy sessions is not billable using CPT or HCPCs and that other reimbursement mechanisms are available.

-61. What procedure codes can SUD providers use to claim for patient education services?
+54. What procedure codes can SUD providers use to claim for patient education services?